RolandChristensen/developer-journal/_drafts/git.md

 ## Renaming a branch
 `$ git branch -m oldName newName`

-Example: Many prefer to use *main* instead of *master* for the top-most branch, to be empathetic.
+Example: Many prefer to use *main* instead of *master* for the top-most branch.
 `git branch -m master main`

 ## Create GitHub repo